 First the Nile Festival Building from the early 5th century.
-Note the pomegranate-breasted representation of Egypt (top left), the dog headed crocodile (top, second from right), the city of Alexandria (top right) and a sawn-off creature jumping through the border (bottom, second from left).
+Note the pomegranate-breasted representation of Egypt (top left), the dog headed crocodile (top, right), the city of Alexandria (bottom, left) and a sawn-off creature jumping through the border (bottom, right).

 The adjoining rooms with a rearing centaur and Amazon hunters are part of the same building but quite distinct in theme:

 Some of the mosaics are badly warped with missing chunks but they have a vigour and oomph to them.
 With disproportionately large eyes, the animals, puttis, hunters and gods each radiate a preoccupied energy, whether they be strutting their stuff, scampering and darting, pouncing and fleeing or thrusting an over-full cornucopia of fruit and vegetables at the viewer.

 The Dionyistic mosaic, a little further off in a covered building with poor natural lighting, is quite different.
 It was originally laid in the first half of the 3rd century AD in the reception hall of a private villa and is known for the portrait of a woman, the famed ‘Mona Lisa’, incorporated into the acanthus coils in the border and for the fact that it contains scenes from the myth of Dionysos alongside images from the actual cult of the same God as it was practised in Roman times.
 Apparently, the combination in one mosaic is unique.